Divya-DS-DA/SQL-Danny-s-diner/README (2).md

 This is the end of my first case study on the Danny Ma SQL challenge (smiles).
 To join the challenge, you can click [HERE](https://8weeksqlchallenge.com/getting-started/).

-If you have any questions or suggestions as regards my solutions to this, you can send me a [message on twitter](https://twitter.com/AmandiNancy).

-Thank you for reading!
-Hopefully you'll read about my next case study too, right?
-See you soon.